First Nations Health Education Lead

 About the First Nations Health Unit

-The First Nations Health Unit at Austin Health leads and coordinates initiatives to improve the health, wellbeing, and cultural safety of Aboriginal and Torres Strait Islander peoples.
-The Unit drives key strategies such as the Cultural Safety Plan and Aboriginal Employment Plan, and works closely with Aboriginal Community Controlled Organisations (ACCOs) to embed cultural safety across all services.
+The First Nations Health Unit at Austin Health is a strategic department established to lead and coordinate efforts that improve the health, wellbeing and cultural safety of Aboriginal and Torres Strait Islander peoples.
+Led by the Director of First Nations Health, the Unit drives key initiatives including the implementation of the Cultural Safety Plan and Aboriginal Employment Plan, as well as oversight of the Ngarra Jarra Aboriginal Health Service.

 About the role